 - Adequate undergraduate preparation in biology with a minimum 3.0 GPA in science and math courses.

-- An applicant should outline in detail their research objectives in the Biographical Goals Statement and should identify and correspond with faculty members who would be a match to their research aspirations.
+- Applicants should outline their research goals in the Professional Goals Statement and should identify and correspond with faculty members whose area of research matches their interests.

 Honors | Recognitions | Rankings: Recognized by Peterson's listings of graduate programs